o0Adrian/flet-mvc/README.md

 | ft.canvas.Canvas        | shapes       | list       |

-Other supported controls are, but I woudld recommend using them as RefOnly datapoints:
+Other supported controls are, but I would recommend using them as RefOnly datapoints:

 | Control                |
 |------------------------|